AndreasHeger/CGATReport/doc/Advanced.rst

     extensions = [ ..., 'sphinx.ext.intersphinx', ...]

-    intersphinx_mapping = {'<identifier>': ('<>', None) }
+    intersphinx_mapping = {'<identifier>': ('<path>', None) }

-where identifier is a suitable identifier and ``absolute path name to html`` is the absolute location of the html build of the sphinx document you want to refer to.
+where identifier is a suitable identifier and ``path`` is the absolute location of the html build of the sphinx document you want to refer to.
 This directory should contain the :file:`objects.inv` file.
 The file is automatically created by sphinx, but sphinx needs to be run at least once.

 To refer to the other documentation, type::